Parent Pay Parent Pay Search this website Open Mobile menu

 The impact of our curriculum is also seen in the number of pupils who choose to study history at A Level; a number that has increased in recent years with a number going on to study history at university and pursue a career in education.

-The department is a also at the forefront of providing excellent opportunities for trainee teachers from the local Catholic Teaching Alliance whilst also providing excellent opportunities for aspiring teachers to gain experience whilst studying for A Level or undergraduate qualifications.
+The department has a proud record of providing excellent opportunities for trainee teachers from the local Catholic Teaching Alliance whilst also providing excellent opportunities for aspiring teachers to gain experience whilst studying for A Level or undergraduate qualifications.

 For further information regarding our History curriculum please contact: